Sewage: Other disposal methods

 Sewage may be discharged to an evaporation or infiltration basin.
 Groundwater recharge is used to reduce saltwater intrusion, or replenish aquifers used for agricultural irrigation.
 Treatment is usually required to sustain percolation capacity of infiltration basins, and more extensive treatment may be required for aquifers used as drinking water supplies.

 Treatment

 Sewage treatment is beneficial in reducing environmental pollution.
 Bar screens can remove large solid debris from sewage, and primary treatment can remove floating and settleable matter.
 Primary treated sewage usually contains less than half of the original solids content and approximately two-thirds of the BOD in the form of colloids and dissolved organic compounds.
 Secondary treatment can reduce the BOD of organic waste in undiluted sewage, but is less effective for dilute sewage.
 Water disinfection may be attempted to kill pathogens prior to disposal, and is increasingly effective after more elements of the foregoing treatment sequence have been completed.
+Sewage is not a waste matter and the organic matter, during the sewage treatment process, can be recovered in the form of insects which can be used as ingredient in fish/poultry meal.